Automatic Construction of Clinical Scoring Systems with LLM Agents: Algorithmic Details

 Each syntactically valid rule is evaluated on the construction split $\mathcal{D}_{\mathrm{con}}$ and retained into the rule pool $\mathcal{P}$ if and only if it satisfies all of the following criteria: (i) its AUROC exceeds a minimum acceptance threshold $\tau_{\mathrm{rule}}$; (ii) its redundancy with previously retained rules, measured by the positive-class Jaccard similarity $J_{+}$ computed over $\mathcal{D}_{\mathrm{con}}$, is below a fixed threshold $\delta$, unless the rule increases positive-class coverage by at least $\Delta_{\min}$; and (iii) rule-family diversity constraints are satisfied when feasible (i.e., enforcing a minimum mix across rule types such as thresholds, derived rules, and logical compositions when sufficient candidates exist; otherwise skipped).

-From the pool of retained rules $\mathcal{P}$, a final checklist $S$ of size at most $M$ is assembled.
-The decision threshold $K$ (predict positive if count $\ge K$) is selected on $\mathcal{D}_{\mathrm{val}}$ according to a specified operating objective (e.g., Youden's $J$, balanced accuracy, or $F_1$).
-Unless otherwise stated, we use a fixed minimum acceptance threshold of $\tau_{\mathrm{rule}}=0.6$ AUROC.
+From the pool of retained rules $\mathcal{P}$, a final checklist $\mathcal{S}$ of size at most $m$ is assembled.
+The decision threshold $\tau$ defining a positive prediction (i.e., $S(\tilde{\mathbf{x}})\ge \tau$) is selected on $\mathcal{D}_{\mathrm{con}}$ according to a specified operating objective.
+Unless otherwise stated, we use Youden's $J$ as the default threshold criterion, because it provides a standard, assumption-light way to balance sensitivity and specificity when no task-specific utility is specified.
+The framework is not tied to this choice: PPV, NPV, sensitivity at fixed specificity, balanced accuracy, $F_1$, or cost-sensitive objectives can be used without changing the core method.
+Importantly, the main AUROC comparisons are threshold-independent.
+Unless otherwise stated, we use a fixed minimum rule-level acceptance threshold of $\tau_{\mathrm{rule}}=0.6$ AUROC.

 \textbf{Computational Complexity.} Conditional on a fixed stream of language-model proposals, the \texttt{AgentScore} pipeline is fully deterministic.
 All rule validation, acceptance, redundancy checks, and checklist assembly are performed via deterministic tools with no access to raw patient-level data.
 Let $N$ denote the number of samples and $T$ the total number of proposed rules.
 Rule evaluation scales linearly as $O(T \cdot N)$.
 Redundancy filtering compares each candidate against the retained pool $\mathcal{P}$ and scales as $O(T \cdot |\mathcal{P}|)$ in the worst case.
 Coverage masks are stored as compact bitsets of word size $w$, yielding memory usage $O(|\mathcal{P}| \cdot N / w)$ for cached rule coverage, in addition to the data matrix storage.
 In practice, redundancy filtering dominates runtime, while memory remains modest due to bitset compression.